arnold2957/wvd/README.en.md

 - The Earth Den currently has only one target point.
 Defeat it and return to town.
 - Ensure the entire first large square area of the Fire Den is lit, especially the lower left part of the large square.
 - Ensure the entire first large square area of the Light Den is lit, especially the central area of the large square.

-~~#### "Repel the Enemy Force" Quest:
-- Does not include Time Jump, map exploration, or the quest acceptance part.
-- The Inn Rest Interval controls how many times the "defeat the first 2 waves" operation is repeated before returning to town within one Ship Bridge run.
-For example, if Rest Interval = 2, then 2 rounds are repeated, totaling 2x2=4 battles and 4 AoE casts.
-- Ensure the entire 7th District map is lit.
-- Try to ensure the Mage is the fastest and can wipe all monsters in one AoE cast, otherwise the script has a low risk of getting stuck.~~

 #### "Horned Eagle Sword" Quest:
 - The panel **only controls the final boss fight**; the mobs on the way are **forced Auto-battle**.
 The process does not include returning to town, so attempt according to your strength.